Skip to content

 Frequently asked questions

-What roofing materials are most common in Oklahoma City?
+What roofing materials are most common in Oklahoma City, and do they hold up to hail?

-Architectural asphalt shingles are the dominant roofing material in Oklahoma City.
-Older neighborhoods near city centers may have 3-tab shingles or wood shake.
-Class 4 impact-resistant shingles are not required by Oklahoma City building code but qualify for insurance premium discounts of 10–20%.
+Architectural asphalt shingles dominate Oklahoma City's housing stock, though older neighborhoods near the city center may have 3-tab shingles or wood shake.
+Standard asphalt shingles can sustain functional damage—meaning loss of water-shedding ability—when struck by larger hail.
+Class 4 impact-resistant shingles are not mandated in Oklahoma City but qualify for insurance premium discounts of 10–20% and are a voluntary upgrade for improved durability.

 Wind/hail deductible notice